LUNAProject22/CLIPSitu-video/README.md

 ## 🏆 Acknowledgments

+This research/project is supported by the National Research Foundation, Singapore, under its NRF Fellowship (Award# NRF-NRFF14-2022-
+0001).
+This research is also supported by funding allocation to B.F. by the Agency for Science, Technology and Research (A*STAR) under its SERC Central Research Fund (CRF), as well as its Centre for Frontier AI Research (CFAR).

 This project builds upon:
 - **[CLIPSitu](https://github.com/LUNAProject22/CLIPSitu)** (leveraging **CLIP for image-based situation recognition**).
 - **[VidSitu](https://github.com/TheShadow29/VidSitu)** (large-scale **video semantic role labeling** dataset).